 Fair Trade Coconut

 Coconuts are a key ingredient for coconut oatmeal cookies.
 While some states produce their own, most coconuts in the US are imported from Puerto Rico, Cuba and Central America.
 As the global demand for coconut is increasing each year, coconut farmers around the world can’t keep up.
 Due to the rise in global temperatures, different pests are becoming more of a threat to coconut yields.

 Therefore, it is important to support fair trade farming practices.
 This helps ensure that farmers are being paid a fair wage, and are better equipped to deal with challenges as they arise.
-Look for the Fair Trade Certified seal on your coconut products!affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+Look for the Fair Trade Certified seal on your coconut products!underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.